j19sch/fourhourtester/_exercises/Bugreporting.markdown

 - **W**hy - why is this a problem?
 Based on what do you consider this problem a bug?
 The why is the evaluation of the problem and example description.
 Why is what you described a bug or problem?
 Based on what are you saying that the behaviour you described is not as it should be?

 ## Exercise
-1. Read the following blog post about an old bug in Google Calendar: http://shkspr.mobi/blog/2014/01/another-google-privacy-flaw/
+1. Read the following blog post about an old bug in Google Calendar: <a href="http://shkspr.mobi/blog/2014/01/another-google-privacy-flaw/">http://shkspr.mobi/blog/2014/01/another-google-privacy-flaw/</a>
 1. Using the heuristic write down the Problem, Example and Why of this bug.

 ## Evaluation